AtB-AS/probot-rfc-labeler/README.md

 ---

-If you do an open RFC repo with [lazy consensus](https://github.com/AtB-AS/org/blob/master/VOTING.md#lazy-consensus-timeout) it's good to have some sort of mechanism for reminding you that a RFC has reached consensus.
+If you do an open RFC repo with [lazy consensus](https://github.com/AtB-AS/org/blob/master/VOTING.md#lazy-consensus-timeout) it's good to have some sort of mechanism for reminding you that an RFC has reached consensus.
 This is that mechanism.

-After 5 days (configurable) it is marked as timedout, which means it should be merged.
+After 5 days (configurable) it is marked as `consensus`, which means it should be merged.
 Or that someone should do one last check.

 ---